boxbilling/docs/en/reference/api-admin.rst

 Notifications center management.

-Notifications are important messages for staff messages to get informed about important events on boxbilling.
+Notifications are important messages for staff messages to get informed about important events on BoxBilling.

 For example cron job can inform staff members